 Reading Time: 8 minutes

-These two words can be intimidating for the rookie bodybuilder or even the veteran who has done ten shows.
+This sentence can be intimidating for the rookie bodybuilder or even the veteran who has done ten shows.

 Contest prep aka “pre-contest” is one of the three seasons that occur in bodybuilding.
 The other seasons are known as the offseason and the competition season.